-Strategy and Assessment methods (AMs)
+Assessment methods (AMs)

 Assessment methods

 Learner results assessment is the process of recording, storing and providing information about learners' progress throughout the training process.
 The assessment ensures the principles of clarity, accuracy, fairness, objectivity, differentiation, and periodic regularity.
 Requirements for specific assessment criteria are designed and announced clearly by the University and the Faculty of English to learners before attending the class.